Faculty & Staff

 Tim has been in the live entertainment field for more than 25 years.
 Starting out performing live on stage to eventually working live productions with local event companies as a sound engineer.
 Some of his live sound credits consists of George Clinton and P-Funk, Kenny Chesney along with corporate events with President Bill Clinton/Vice President Al Gore, and the Football Hall of Fame Induction Ceremonies.
 Tim joined the Metro Theatre staff in 1999 as a technician specializing in sound.
 Throughout his time at Cuyahoga Community College, he has operated and maintained the sound systems in the four theatre spaces and designed and implemented new sound systems in the Auditorium, Studio Theatre and Black Box Theatre.
 Other work consists of; on field audio for the Cleveland Browns for 9 years, sound design of “Lake Effect”, “Buried Child” and “Tempest” (Tri-C Metro), “The Gamblers” and “Masterpieces of Russian Drama” (Cleveland Museum of Art).
 Tim is also an adjunct faculty in Tri-C’s Recording Arts and Technology department, teaching Live Sound Reinforcement.

-Western Campus Theatre Faculty and Staff
+Western Campus Theatre Staff

 Kristen Gressock, Lead Theatre Technician: Kristen.Gressock@tri-c.edu; Office - 216.987.0567